The Pasadena Mental Health Resource Guide (2026 Update)

-For this reason, we have created this definitive guide.
+For this reason, we have created this definitive 2026 guide.
 This is more than a list; it is a comprehensive roadmap to the diverse landscape of mental health services in Pasadena, California.
-Whether you are seeking a diagnostic evaluation, immediate crisis support, ongoing therapy, medication management, or specialized care for a loved one, this resource is for you.
+Whether you are seeking a doctoral-level evaluation, specialized therapy, immediate crisis support, or community care, this resource is for you.

 Immediate Crisis & Emergency Support